feevos/popmcmc/README.md

 **Beta testing mode - under development**

 This is a population mcmc c++ library.
-It incorporates 4 algorithms, 3 reliable and tested and one experimental.
+It incorporates 4 algorithms, 3 reliable and tested and one experimental **(PCX - not finalized, do not trust it)**.
 Tested algorithms: DE,DES based on differential evolution- Braak et al. (2006), Streens 2002 -
 and GWS (Goodman and Weare 2010), the stretch move.